jeka-dev/jeka/README.md

 # How to contribute ?

-The most wanted skill on this project is technical writing.
-The documentation is pretty complete but the style should be improved.
+Jerkar welcomes contributors.
+As a new project there's still some free room to start : You can extends/debug the jerkar project itself but you van also write addin/plugin for integrate better Jerkar with your favorite technology.
+Don't be intimidated, it's relatively easy and you can provide great added value just by writting very few code.
+As an example, look at the [Spring Boot addin](https://github.com/jerkar/spring-boot-addin).

-So if you fell ok to review/improve some documentation, welcome on board !
+## Coding rule

-If you want contribute to code, 1 rule : try to mimick the current style :-).
+If you contribute to Jerkar Core project, there's only 1 rule : try to mimick the current style :-).
 More concretely :

 * Make a class public only when really needed.
 If a class is public, it should be prefixed with `Jk` (The goal is to not polute auto-completion in IDE when Jerkar is on the build path).